cdli-gh/annodoc/index.md

 ### Punctuation: punct

 No punctuation in Sumerian.
 However, breaks (new line, different column, different side) are sometimes used to separate different thoughts.
-If these are encoded explicitly as part of the text, the recommended dependency is punct.
+If these are encoded explicitly as part of the text (as done, for example, by Jagersma 2010), the recommended dependency is `punct`.
 Likewise, if a Sumerian transcript includes modern punctuation signs.

+	# Jagersma, Chap.
+5 (26)
+	# ‘with Lugalkesh, the scribe’
+	# (DP 116 10:3-4; L; 24)
+	1	lugal-kèš{ki}	lugal.kèš	Lugalkesh	0	COM
+	2	/	_	_	1	punct
+	3	dub-sar-da	dub.sar=da	scribe=COM	1	appos

 ### Grammatical roles (morphological case): ABS, ERG, DAT, ABL, ADV, COM, EQU, TERM, LOC, GEN